chrisburnell/chrisburnell.com/_drafts/death-to-cols2.md

 ---
 date: 2019-06-24 09:31:00 +0100
 title: Let me show you the door, <code>col-md-4</code>
-lede: For over a decade now, it's been the norm to layout our websites with a system in CSS that divides the page into columns and defines the width for components based on the number of columns it should take up.
-I'm proposing we drop arbitrary column counts and write CSS that expresses as closely as possible what we want without limitations imposed by a column-based layout.
+lede: For over a decade now, it’s been the norm to layout our websites with a system in CSS that divides the page into columns and defines the size of components on the page based on the number of columns it should take up.
+I’m proposing we move away from using arbitrary column counts and write CSS that expresses what we actually want, shedding the limitations imposed by a column-based layout.
 tags:
   - css
 banner: